amirmohan/amirmohan.github.io/about.md

-<p> The goal of my research is to find innovative mathematical solutions to problems in science and medicine using advances in probabilistic modeling, learning, and inference.
-I develop new foundational algorithms motivated by real-world applications, focusing on emerging areas that bridges electrical engineering and computer sciences to biology, physics and chemistry. </p>
+<p> The goal of my research is to find innovative <b>mathematical solutions to problems in science and medicine</b> using advances in <b>probabilistic modeling, learning, and inference</b>.
+I develop new foundational algorithms motivated by real-world applications, focusing on emerging areas that bridge electrical engineering and computer sciences to biological and physical sciences. </p>

 <hr>